 A put option gives its owner the right to sell a stock at a set price by a certain date.
 Buying a put option when you also own the stock is like buying insurance, or hedging against a possible decline, because the put option guarantees you a set sell price on that stock, if you want it, at a later date.

-So, even if Yahoo! declined to $5 during the next 7 months, the put option owner would be able to sell out at $13 – for a net sell price of $10 after accounting for the cost of the puts.
+So, even if Yahoo! declined to $10 during the next seven months, the put option owner would be able to exercise the option and sell the stock at $14 -- for a net sell price of $13 per share after accounting for the cost of the puts.
+The roughly 7% premium is moderately expensive, but that's largely due to a relatively volatile market climate.

-If Yahoo! declines the next few months, and you still believe in its long-term potential, you can sell your puts for a profit and continue to own the shares.
+If Yahoo! declines over the next few months, and you still believe in its long-term potential, you can sell your puts (not the stock) for a profit (the put prices vary daily, just like stock prices, and would presumably rise as the stock declined) and continue to own the shares.

 When to use puts